NullDev/nulldev.org/blog/posts/random-math-facts.md

 - An order preserving map on a complete lattice has a fixed point.
 - A matrix is invertible if and only if its determinant is non-zero.
 - The sum of the first n odd numbers is n².
-- In topology, a coffee mug and a donut are homotopically equivalent
+- In topology, a coffee mug and a donut are homotopically equivalent.
 - A group is called simple if it has no normal subgroups other than the trivial group and the group itself.
 - The number of subsets of a set with n elements is 2ⁿ.
 - In an infinite set, the number of elements and the number of subsets of those elements are incomparable.